okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-guide/protocol-level-requirements/index.md

 There are three URIs that you need to consider when creating an OIDC app for the OIN:

-1. **Sign-in redirect URIs** &mdash; after being successfully authorized by Okta, this is the callback location where the user is directed to along with the authorization code.
-This URI must exactly match the Redirect URI value pre-registered in the Okta app integration settings.
+1. **Sign-in redirect URIs** &mdash; after the user is successfully authorized by Okta, this is the callback location is where the user is directed to along with the authorization code.
+This URI must exactly match at least one of the redirect URI values pre-registered in the Okta app integration settings.
 2. Optional. **Initiate login URI** &mdash; this URI is used if the application is launched from the Okta dashboard (known as an IdP-initiated flow) and you want your Okta integration to handle redirecting your users to your application to start the sign-in request.
 When end users click your app in their Okta dashboard, they are redirected to the `initiate_login_uri` of the client application, which constructs the authentication request and redirects the end user back to the authorization server.
 This URI must exactly match the Initiate URI value pre-registered in the Okta app integration settings.
 3. Optional. **Sign-out redirect URIs** &mdash; a location to send the user after a sign off operation is performed and their session is terminated.
 Otherwise, the user is redirected back to the sign-in page.